yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files.md

 Aşağıdaki koşullar özel bir duruma neden olabilir:

-- Yol, aşağıdaki nedenlerden biri için geçerli değil: sıfır uzunluklu bir dizedir, yalnızca boşluk içeriyor, geçersiz karakterler içeriyor veya bir cihaz yolu (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (<xref:System.ArgumentException>).

-- Yol `Nothing` (<xref:System.ArgumentNullException>) olduğu için geçerli değil.
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Dosya yok (<xref:System.IO.FileNotFoundException>).
+- The file does not exist (<xref:System.IO.FileNotFoundException>).

-- Dosya başka bir işlem tarafından kullanılıyor veya bir g/ç hatası oluştu (<xref:System.IO.IOException>).
+- The file is in use by another process or an I/O error occurs (<xref:System.IO.IOException>).

-- Yol, sistem tarafından tanımlanan uzunluk üst sınırını (<xref:System.IO.PathTooLongException>) aşıyor.
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Yoldaki bir dosya veya dizin adı iki nokta içerir (:) ya da geçersiz bir biçimde (<xref:System.NotSupportedException>).
+- A file or directory name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Dizeyi arabelleğe (<xref:System.OutOfMemoryException>) yazmak için yeterli bellek yok.
+- There is not enough memory to write the string to buffer (<xref:System.OutOfMemoryException>).

-- Kullanıcı, (<xref:System.Security.SecurityException>) yolunu görüntülemek için gerekli izinlere sahip değil.
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

-Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin. Örneğin, Form1. vb dosyası bir Visual Basic kaynak dosyası olmayabilir.
+Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin.
+For example, the file Form1.vb may not be a Visual Basic source file.

 Verileri uygulamanızda kullanmadan önce tüm girişleri doğrulayın.
 Dosyanın içeriği beklendiği gibi olmayabilir ve dosyadan okuma yöntemleri başarısız olabilir.